Have you used our website support site?

 - If you have not subscribed to a monthly Bear Care package

 Investigation work is a minimum 15-minute charge, at which point we will advise of any further costs.
-Of course, we can quote in advance for work too, simply use the quote option on the tickets so that we know that’s what you need.
+Of course, we can quote in advance for work too, simply let us know that you want an estimate first on the ticket so that we know that’s what you need.

 Where are my tickets?